acenet-arc/cloud_from_a_to_z/_episodes/10-day2-install-mysql.md

 To achive this, we will configure MySQL to use native password authentication for its 'root' account simply by running a couple of database administrator commands.

-First log into MySQL using as 'root'.
+First log into MySQL as 'root'.

 ~~~
 $ sudo mysql -u root